-NEW YORK — Applications for U.S. home mortgages fell last week as interest rates rose, an industry group said Wednesday.
+NEW YORK — Applications for U.S. home mortgages fell sharply last week as interest rates increased, an industry group said Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, declined 0.9 percent in the week ended Nov.
-7.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, fell 9.2 percent in the week ended June 13.

-The MBA’s seasonally adjusted index of refinancing applications fell 1.9 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 1.1 percent.
+The MBA’s seasonally adjusted index of refinancing applications dropped 12.7 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 4.7 percent.

 The survey covers more than 75 percent of U.S. retail residential mortgage applications, according to MBA.